larray-project/larray/doc/source/contribute.rst

 See the full conda docs `here <http://conda.pydata.org/docs>`_.

-2. Build and install larray
+2. Install larray in "development mode"

 Install larray using the following command: